aashreyj/intrusion-detection-system/README.md

 <H1 style="text-align: center;"> CS5.470: Systems and Network Security </H1>
-<H3 style="text-align: center;"> Assignment 3: Network-based Intrusion Detection System </H3>
+<H3 style="text-align: center;"> Network-based Intrusion Detection System </H3>

 ## Description

-This assignment is an implementation of a Network-based Intrusion Detection System in Python.
+This project is an implementation of a Network-based Intrusion Detection System in Python.
 The user-interface is a menu-driven function that performs the following actions based on the user input:

 1. **Start / Stop IDS:** Toggles the IDS thread to start or stop running based on the current state.
 When the IDS thread is started for the first time, the `ids.log` file is created to store the logging details.
 2. **View Life Traffic:** Creates a new thread to show the user live captured packets from the default network interface.